 Open Banking will simplify switching banks and sharing information regarding your account information, transaction history and other financial details.
 This information can be used to analyse, optimise and enhance your financial situation.
 This concept also applies to a number of use cases, such as: ease by which you will be able to sign up for new credit or debit card, manage your joint accounts, apply for investment loans, and utilise financial products and budgeting tools which track and plan expenditures – ultimately making your money and general financial wellness a more enjoyable and interactive experience.
 As the Open Banking ecosystem continues to mature, more and more use cases will arise across a number of different segments.

-Open Banking is empowering for Fintech companies, creating a number of use cases within the financial services industry for those who are using financial data in a novel way.
+Open Banking is empowering for the financial services industry, creating a number of use cases for those who are using financial data in a novel way.
 First and foremost, the Open Banking legislation creates competition, challenges the status quo, and levels the playing field of banking, allowing smaller companies and financial institutions equal access to a market which major banks have oligopolised for so long.

 Introduction to the Consumer Data Right

 What is the Consumer Data Right?

 The Consumer Data Right (CDR) is an initiative to drive competition and the development of new financial products and services.
 It gives consumers greater control over their data and the ability to securely share their data with third parties.
 CDR dictates a granular, consent-driven set of rules that allows consumers to share their data with accredited third parties in order for them to provide products and services.
 CDR exists as federal legislation at the Treasury level, while the Australian Competition and Consumer Commission (ACCC) is accountable for accrediting potential data recipients, co-regulating compliance with the Office of the Australian Information Commissioner (OAIC) and providing guidance to stakeholders about their rights and obligations.

 What are the steps to get access?